RosterElf Logo UK

 Here is how a well-designed automated system works in practice:

 When a new employee completes onboarding, HR uploads their licence and certification documents.
-The system extracts or allows manual entry of the expiry date and stores the document securely against the employee profile.
+The system stores the document securely against the employee profile and records the expiry date.

 The system calculates the number of days until each licence expires and sets alert triggers at configurable thresholds — typically 90, 60, 30, and 14 days before expiry.